 6. Pay a visit to Kuruva Islands

-Kuruva Islands is a group of three scenic islands, a river delta in the middle of a tributary in Kabini River.
-Spread over 950 acres of land, Kuruva Island is an uninhabited island is home to rare species of birds, orchids, herbal plants, etc..
+Kuruva Islands is a group of three scenic islands, a river delta in the middle of a tributary in the Kabini River.
+Spread over 950 acres of land, Kuruva Island is an uninhabited island that is a home to rare species of birds, orchids, herbal plants, etc..

 Dwelling deep into this island, you can sight many attractive things like bridges made up of bamboo trees and other rare species of trees.
-Offering rustic charm and feel of Kerala’s local life and culture, enjoy exploring the unspoilt paradise.
-You can access the islands by small boats, bamboo rafts or fibre boats.
+Offering the rustic charm and feel of Kerala’s local life and culture, enjoy exploring the unspoiled paradise.
+You can access the islands by small boats, bamboo rafts or fiber boats.

 7. Adventure at Wayanad Wildlife Sanctuary